Jaeyi Kim

 Through this work, the artist invites us to confront the gap between our shiny achievements and our crumbling self-worth.

-Jaeyi Kim, Wanted Black, Oil on canvas
+Jaeyi Kim, Wanted Black

 In Wanted Black, we see the progression of our hero, the Pierrot Girl, now more self-aware and confident.
 Her refined but casual outfit demonstrates her growth as an individual.
 In the Wanted series, the Pierrot girl's eyes are holding both fear and hope; fear that has helped her to grow, and hope that has made her shine.
 In Wanted Black, she now has a fully-formed body, capable of navigating the world at her will.